rodydavis/firestore_sqlite/README.md

     Note that if a field is required it needs a default value for any existing clients using the old version.

 It is probably good to consider everything optional unless when first setting it as required from the beginning.

+After a schema is updated and a client received the change it will update the schema in the local database and then update the UI.

 ### Import / Export